I bet you don’t ever look to see what’s on the bottom side of your furniture. I didn’t. Not till today.

 While eating breakfast today I noticed first the stencil text that looks like

-943 R Duxbury “interesting” I thought, might that be the name of the craftsman who made it?
-Below is faded seal with what looks like a manufacturer’s name, with about a third of the letters faded.
+943 R Duxbury “Interesting” I thought, might that be the name of the craftsman who made it?
+Below is a faded seal with what looks like a manufacturer’s name, with about a third of the letters faded.
 The top word which shows just “TEMP__” is most surely “TEMPLE” but below– is it “SHARP”?
 Finally I made it out to be “STUART” as a guess.

 A pretty good one.
 Most of the results I find are sale pages for Temple Stuart chairs, tables, and hutches, or antique sites where people send info in hopes of finding they have a rare piece of furniture.

-Sadly this kind of stuff referred to as “American Brown Furniture” and not very valuable.
+Sadly this kind of stuff referred to as “American Brown Furniture” and is not very valuable.
 That’s not my interest, David’s chair is quite banged up.
 I think one of my dogs gnawed on the arm rests.

-As a sideline, Stuart’s bio in Furniture world leads to the Bernice Bienenstock Furniture Library on Highpoint North Carolina:
+As a sideline, Stuart’s bio in Furniture world leads me to the Bernice Bienenstock Furniture Library on Highpoint North Carolina:

 With more than 5,000 furniture and design specific volumes, The Bernice Bienenstock Furniture Library is the largest furniture specialty library in the world.
 The rare book collection contains volumes published since 1640 and includes a collection of the original works of 18th century furniture masters Chippendale, Sheraton and Hepplewhite, as well as a complete 26 volume set of Diderot’s Encyclopedia published in 1776.

 This is one of the few, if not the only place in the world where design professionals, scholars, students, and the public can don a pair of white gloves and examine the original works of the pioneer designers in our industry.